junxit/us-congress-bills-116/metadata.md

 - 2020-01-07 — Placed on the House Calendar, Calendar No. 67.
 - 2020-01-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-368, Part I.
 - 2020-01-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-368, Part I.
+- 2020-01-08 — Considered under suspension of the rules. (consideration: CR H41-43)
+- 2020-01-08 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+575.
+- 2020-01-08 — Mr. Doyle, Michael F. moved to suspend the rules and agree to the resolution, as amended.
+- 2020-01-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H41)
+- 2020-01-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H41)
+- 2020-01-08 — The title of the measure was amended.
+Agreed to without objection.